Mini stroke; TIA; Little stroke; Cerebrovascular disease - TIA; Carotid artery - TIA

 High blood pressure, heart disease, diabetes, high cholesterol, and blood disorders will be treated as needed.
 You will be encouraged to make lifestyle changes to reduce your risk of further symptoms.
 Changes include quitting smoking, exercising more, and eating healthier foods.

 You may receive blood thinners, such as aspirin, heparin, warfarin (Coumadin), or direct acting oral anticoagulants (DOACs) to reduce blood clotting.
 Some people who have blocked neck arteries may need surgery (carotid endarterectomy).
-If you have an irregular heartbeat (atrial fibrillation), you will be treated to avoid future complications.
+If you have an irregular heartbeat (atrial fibrillation) or other heart problems, you will be treated to avoid future complications.

 TIAs do not cause lasting damage to the brain.

 But, TIAs are a warning sign that you may have a true stroke in the coming days or months.
 Some people who have a TIA will have a stroke within 3 months.
 Half of these strokes happen during the 48 hours after a TIA.
 The stroke may occur that same day or at a later time.
 Some people have only a single TIA, and others have more than one TIA.